Pierre-Lannoy/wp-decalog/DEVELOPER.md

 To be fully compatible with DecaLog, your ___listener___ (or other pull requests you would like to submit) must respect some rules and adhere to some standards:

 ### General rules
-Because DecaLog is present on the WordPress plugin repository, your code must be compatible with PHP 7.0.
-You can not use [breaking changes introduced by PHP 7.1](https://www.php.net/manual/en/migration71.incompatible.php) (like nullable types, constants visibility or void returns) owing to the [wrong usage of pre-commit hooks](https://meta.trac.wordpress.org/ticket/3791) on the WordPress SVN.
-Yes, I know, that's a pity.

 The file defining the class for a ___listener___ must be named `class-<name>.php` where `<name>` is the class name in lower characters.
 This file must reside in `./includes/listeners/`.
 The class name must be in _Upper Camel Case_.

 ### Events standards